saatvik-dev/thefinaltest/NETLIFY_DEPLOYMENT.md

 1. Check the build logs for errors
 2. Make sure all dependencies are correctly specified in package.json
 3. Verify your build script and publish directory settings
+4. If you encounter "Top-level await" errors:
+   - These are fixed by using the CommonJS function in `api-standalone.js`
+   - The netlify.toml already includes the proper configuration to handle this
+5. If you see dependency errors (like missing @babel/preset-typescript):
+   - These dependencies are now explicitly installed in the build process
+   - The build-for-netlify.sh script handles installing these dependencies

 ## Custom Domains